a1928375/ControlFlowStatements/README.md

 		* hasSharedDigit(12, 23); → should return true since the digit 2 appears in both numbers
 		* hasSharedDigit(9, 99); → should return false since 9 is not within the range of 10-99
 		* hasSharedDigit(15, 55); → should return true since the digit 5 appears in both numbers

+15. LastDigitChecker:

+	(1) Write a method named hasSameLastDigit with three parameters of type int.
+Each number should be within the range of 10 		(inclusive) - 1000 (inclusive).
+If one of the numbers is not within the range, the method should return false.
+The method should  	  return true if at least two of the numbers share the same rightmost digit; otherwise, it should return false.

+	(2) EXAMPLE INPUT/OUTPUT:

+		* hasSameLastDigit (41, 22, 71); → should return true since 1 is the rightmost digit in numbers 41 and 71
+		* hasSameLastDigit (23, 32, 42); → should return true since 2 is the rightmost digit in numbers 32 and 42
+		* hasSameLastDigit (9, 99, 999); → should return false since 9 is not within the range of 10-1000

+	(3) Write another method named isValid with one parameter of type int.
+The method needs to return true if the number parameter 		is in range of 10(inclusive) - 1000(inclusive), otherwise return false.

+	(4) EXAMPLE INPUT/OUTPUT:

+		* isValid(10); → should return true since 10 is within the range of 10-1000
+		* isValid(468); → should return true since 468 is within the range of 10-1000
+		* isValid(1051); → should return false since 1051 is not within the range of 10-1000

+16. GreatestCommonDivisor:

+	(1) Write a method named getGreatestCommonDivisor with two parameters of type int named first and second.
+If one of the 		parameters is < 10, the method should return -1 to indicate an invalid value.
+The method should return the greatest common 		divisor of the two numbers (int).
+The greatest common divisor is the largest positive integer that can fully divide each of the 	integers (i.e. without leaving a remainder).

+	(2) For example 12 and 30:

+		12 can be divided by 1, 2, 3, 4, 6, 12
+		30 can be divided by 1, 2, 3, 5, 6, 10, 15, 30

+	The greatest common divisor is 6 since both 12 and 30 can be divided by 6, and there is no resulting remainder.

+	(3) EXAMPLE INPUT/OUTPUT:

+		* getGreatestCommonDivisor(25, 15); should return 5 since both can be divided by 5 without a remainder
+		* getGreatestCommonDivisor(12, 30); should return 6 since both can be divided by 6 without a remainder
+		* getGreatestCommonDivisor(9, 18); should return -1 since the first parameter is < 10
+		* getGreatestCommonDivisor(81, 153); should return 9 since both can be divided by 9 without a remainder

+	(4) HINT:

+		(i) Use a while or a for loop and check if both numbers can be divided without a remainder.
+		(ii) Find the minimum of the two numbers.